Tuesday, September 2, 2025

 Of course the next question became: What exactly constitutes "your home"?
 Is it just the space confined inside walls?
 What about a patio, or a garden?
 Are you allowed to exit the door of your house carrying something?

-A concession was made: Your property is your home, and that can include not just the house but also the immediately land around it, such as a patio or a garden.
+A concession was made: Your property is your home, and that can include not just the house but also the immediate land around it, such as a patio or a garden.

 However, in order to know where exactly the line is, it was decided that every Orthodox Jew who owns a home with property around it should clearly mark where the line is that must not be crossed while carrying something.
 This is marked with a so-called "eruv", which is a wire or string for this exact purpose: It marks the limits of the area where you can carry light loads, and must not be crossed.